Get

 Weight

 The size of a Pitbull varies from medium to large.
 However, they’re very muscular and can weigh up to 80 pounds.
-Although these dogs have short coats, their strong, muscular bodies give them an advantage in the cold because muscle produces heat.
+Although they have short coats, their strong, muscular bodies give them an advantage in the cold because muscle produces heat.
 It also provides additional protection to preserve core temperature.
-Therefore, a heavy-muscled Pitbull will respond to the cold better than a dog with less muscle mass
+Therefore, a heavy-muscled Pitbull will respond to the cold better than a dog with less muscle mass.

 Age & Health Status

-Puppies and senior dogs struggle to regulate their body temperature and one should be more careful with them.
+Puppies and senior dogs struggle to regulate their body temperature and should not be left alone in chilly weather.
 As a general rule, they shouldn’t be left outside in temperatures below 45 degrees Fahrenheit.
-Sickly dogs also struggle with this and will become cold much faster than healthy dogs.
+Unhealthy dogs also struggle to retain heat and become cold much faster than healthy dogs.

 Weather Conditions

-A low temperature isn’t the only factor you have to consider when letting your dog outside.
-Some chilly days have bright, sunny skies, and although your Pitbull will likely be alright in low temperatures, they will feel the cold more if it is accompanied by wind, rain, snow, fog, and cloud cover.
+A low temperature isn’t the only factor to consider when letting your dog outside.
+Some chilly days have bright, sunny skies, and although your Pitbull will likely be alright in low temperatures, they’ll feel the cold more if it is accompanied by wind, rain, snow, fog, and cloud cover.

 Signs That Your Dog Is Too Cold

-If your Pitbull loves to dig and run in the snow, you can let them, as long as you are supervising them outside, watching how long they’re spending outside, and making sure that they’re staying active.
-If your dog is running and playing, their bodies will be generating heat, but if they’ve exhausted themselves and are resting, bring them inside to prevent them from becoming cold and stiff.
+If your Pitbull loves to dig and run in the snow, you can let them, as long as you supervise them and ensure they’re staying active.
+If your dog is running and playing, their body is generating heat, but if they’ve exhausted themselves and are resting, bring them inside to prevent them from becoming cold and stiff.

 While you’re outside with your dog, watch their behavior and look for signs of discomfort.
 You’ll know they’re too cold if they start to slow down, don’t want to walk anymore, are shivering, whimpering, looking for shelter, limping, and becoming increasingly anxious.